June 10, 2022

 Invented by Pat McInally, a former professional American football player for the Cincinnati Bengals, and originally produced in 1988 by Kenner and later by Hasbro – Starting Lineup figures began fading from collective memories post 2001 after they were discontinued.

 If there’s a reason to dig through your old toy chest, it’s a potential payout (and the memories, of course), but more for the cash.
-Unfortunately not so much in this case, Starting Lineup did not in fact, make you rich one day.
-You definitely won’t be able to purchase a lambo with vintage Starting Lineup, with loose figures fetching around only $50.
-If you held onto the special card that came with the figure, you could add $25 – $35 to the total.
+Not so much in this case, with loose figures fetching around only $50.
+If you held onto the special baseball card that came with the figure, you could add $25 – $35 to the total.

 As toy companies continued to try and dethrone TMNT, 90s kids got more crime-fighting animal action figures than you can imagine.
 We’re talking sharks, dogs, cows, boars, and dinosaurs, all getting the “rude and crude” TMNT treatment.
 It probably wasn’t a massive shock when monkeys joined the long list of obscure 90s action figures.